CreamElDudJafar/RBG_Celebrations/README.md

  - Removed 25% chance for enemy stat down moves to miss
 - Swift will not hit throught Fly or Dig - Ghost now deals SUPER EFFECTIVE on Psychic Pokémon
 - Gym Leader rematches after E4
+- Can Push Up and Down on Stat Screen to switch Pokemon
+- Can teleport inside buildings and caves

 CREDITS: IF ANYONE IS MISSED PLEASE LET ME KNOW.
 IT’S HARD TO KEEP TRACK OF ALL CREDITS SINCE THIS HACK WAS STARTED BY ONE PERSON AND THEN FINISHED/TAKEN OVER BY ANOTHER….
 BUT WE WILL GLADLY ADD YOU IN 😊.